vytronics/vytronics.hmi/project/README.txt

 along with Vytronics HMI.
 If not, see <http://www.gnu.org/licenses/>.
 */

-This is the default project demo folder.
-It is only intended to run a demo system for an out-of-the-box install.
-It is recommended to NOT use this folder.
-Use the project folder in the root folder.
-Or, somewhere outside and then set the environment variable VYTRONICS_PROJDIR prior to starting the server.
+This is the default project folder.
+Put your project.json and other files here or somewhere outside and then set the environment variable VYTRONICS_PROJDIR prior to starting the server.

 Environment variables may include indirect references using a string ${MY_ENV_VAR}.
 This allows environment variables to be